-The main mission of the Nordic ARC node, based at Onsala Space Observatory, is to provide ALMA support services to astronomers in the Nordic (Denmark/Finland/Iceland/Norway/Sweden) and Baltic (Lithuania, Latvia, Estonia) countries, and in general to help and encourage the community to make the best use of ALMA.
-More specifically, ARC node services include e.g. face-to-face support for proposal preparation, observing setups, projects status follow-up, data reduction (CASA software), and access to archives.
+The mission of the Nordic ARC node, based at Onsala Space Observatory, is to provide full user support for ALMA users in the Nordic (Denmark, Finland, Iceland, Norway, Sweden) and Baltic (Lithuania, Latvia, Estonia) countries, from proposal development and submission, to data reduction and analysis.
+The ultimate goals is to help and encourage the community to make the best use of ALMA.
+ARC node services include e.g. face-to-face support for proposal preparation, observing setups, projects status follow-up, data reduction (CASA software), and access to archives.

 The Nordic ARC node has a special web site and contact email address: